-The lateral visual clearance, as shown in figure 4, is the solid angle bounded by the reference plane, the S_4 plane and two more planes that are perpendicular to the reference plane and that contain the point on the front of the headform where the longitudinal and reference planes intersect.
-One of these two planes forms an angle of 105° with the longitudinal plane and lies to the left of the headform.
+The lateral visual clearance, as shown in figure 4, is the solid angle bounded by the reference plane, the S_4 plane and two more planes that are perpendicular to the reference plane and that contain the reference point on the front of the headform.
+One of these two planes forms an angle of 105E with the longitudinal plane and lies to the left of the headform.
 The other forms the same angle to the right of the headform.